Course Syllabus

 C. Software games, techniques, and technologies

-D. Tools and techniques used in the software industry
+D. Tools and techniques used in the software industry - A final class project that includes topics such as:

 A. Selection of a viable, realistic project